rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 can then be derived using a genesis string $s$:
 $$\text{URS} = \{ \Hc(s \cat 1), \Hc(s \cat 2), \dots, \Hc(s \cat D) \}$$
 The genesis string can be any arbitrary string, that convinces outsiders that it's not maliciously chosen.
-We used:
+This is commonly refered to as nothing-up-my-sleeve numbers.
+We used the string:

 \begin{quote}
 \color{GbGrey}